Apochilles/Luke-Dawson-T2A1-Workbook/README.md

 Source control is how developers maintain, share and archive their source code.

 A developer will have a working copy of a project on their local machine and a repository usually hosted in the cloud.
-Source control allows the developer to keep a record of changes made during the course of development.
-It allows many people to work on the same code without effecting each others changes and allows a developer to access their code from different computers.
+Source control allows the developer to keep a record of changes made during development.
+It allows many people to work on the same code without affecting each other's changes and allows a developer to access their code from different computers.

-A developers working copy is a playground for them to experiment with code to their hearts content.
-When you want to share or document your code you commit your changes to a repository.
-Sometimes a repo can contain edits that we want to apply to our working copy, this process is called updating.
+Developer's local files are a playground for them to experiment with code to their heart's content.
+When you want to share or document their code, they can commit their changes to a repository.
+Sometimes a repo can contain edits we want to apply to our working copy, we call this process updating and we do this by pulling down the updated code.

 There are two types of history on a repository.
-Linear history is a sequential list of changes but there is also sometimes a branching history.
+Linear history is a sequential list of changes, but there is also sometimes a branching history.
 A branching history will contain split versions that will merge again at a later commit.

-Good source control pratice is to commit code with a singular purpose and with a descriptive commit messages.
-It is also important to share your changes regularly and make sure you're updating to others changes as well.
+Good source control practice is to commit code with a singular purpose and with a descriptive commit message.
+It is also important to share your changes regularly and make sure you’re updating to other's changes.

 ## Q5: Provide an overview and description of a standard software testing process (100-200 words)

-Software testing is utilizing software with the intention of discovering and documenting bugs.
+Software testing is utilizing software to discover and document bugs.
 It is one of the ways we verify our code executes successfully and as intended.

-Software testing process is the a process that ensures that software is checked and bugs are eliminated in a timely and and efficient manner.
+The software testing process is a process that ensures that software is monitored and bugs are eliminated in a timely and efficient manner.

 A project should begin with a Test strategy and a Test plan.
-This formal document contains the softwares systems, configurations, features and details how the tests will be carried out.
-Processes, approaches, schedule.
+These formal documents contain the software systems, configurations, features and details of how the tests will be carried out.
+It will also include Processes, approaches and a schedule.

-Next you need to design the tests around what information you gathered druing the stratergy and testing phase.
+Next, testers need to design the tests around what information they gathered during the strategy and testing phase.

-Next you need to execute the tests as designed as per your project management methodology
+Consequently, they need to execute the tests as designed as per their project management methodology.

-Finally you need to consider exit criteria.
+Finally, they need to consider the exit criteria.
 All planned tests should be have been covered with a 90% success rate and all critical defects must be 100% fixed

 ## Q6: Discuss and analyse requirements related to information system security (100-200 words)

-A business's security requirements range on a case by case business.
-Identifying what aspects your business needs to protect itself against is extremely important whether it be malware threats, system availability loss or data compromise, It is important to adapt as threats grow more intelligent and aggressive every day.
+A business's security requirements range vastly depending on what the company does and who and what it is responsible for.

+Identifying what aspects your business needs to protect itself against is extremely important whether it be malware threats, system availability loss or data compromise.

+It is important to adapt and stay vigilant as these threats grow more intelligent and aggressive every day.

 There are three obligations a business must consider when implementing these defenses.
-First, protecting the business second, legal compliance and third, customer protection.
+Protecting their business, ensuring legal compliance, and protecting customer data.

 IT security should begin with a contingency plan for the worst-case scenario.
-Next, they need to identify the threats and prioritise them by severity and likelihood.
-Next, they need to raise awareness of bad practices within the business to ensure every one is as protected as possible.
-Next defenses need to be implemented and maintained.
+Then they need to identify the threats and prioritise them by severity and likelihood.
+The business needs to raise awareness of bad practices within the business to ensure every one is as protected as possible.
+Importantly, defenses need to be implemented and maintained.
 Finally, end-users should be prioritised.

-The users must be aware of the risks and know what we're doing to maintain their privacy.
+The users must be aware of potential risks we must discover what we're doing to safeguard their privacy.
 Implemented practices should be user-friendly and easy to maintain.

-Once everything is in place it is important that the IT security team is confident but they must stay vigilant and up to date with evolving threats
+Once everything is in place it is important that the IT security team is confident but they must stay vigilant and prepared for the evolving threats of the tech industry.

 ## Q7: Discuss common methods of protecting information and data (100-200 words)

 In this modern age, it is extremely important to ensure you are as protected as possible against cyber threats.

-As a user is it important we encrypt our data when possible.
+As a user, they must encrypt our data whenever possible.
 Mail programs on major operating systems now have encryption plugins that encrypt and decrypt messages to ensure they are not intercepted during sending.
-Another thing to ensure is that your OS of choice is automatically updating so you have the latest possible security features.
+Another thing to ensure is that their OS of choice is automatically updating so you have the latest possible security features.

-We must also backup our data.
-This has never been easier as we can create backups on physical hard drives but we can also upload our files to the cloud.
-Most devices have some automatic way of storing user data in the cloud so you're safe knowing your backups are constantly updated.
-If you stop using a device you should wipe your hard disk to factory settings so you are protecting if it is stolen or becomes lost
+They must also backup our data.
+This has never been easier as we can create backups on physical hard drives but they should also upload our files to safe storage in the cloud.
+Most devices have some automatic way of storing user data in the cloud so if you enable this you're safe knowing your backups are constantly updated.
+If you stop using a device you should wipe your hard disk to factory settings so you are protected if it is stolen or becomes lost

 We must also keep up to data with malware protection by installing the latest software and doing regular scans to prevent malware from stealing our private information.

 Never reuse a password and make sure you use passphrases to protect yourself from dictionary attacks.
 Never store your password on any device in any form.

 ## Q8: Research what your legal obligations are in relation to handling user data (100-200 words)